 Search Jim Cramer's "Mad Money" trading recommendations using our exclusive "Mad Money" Stock Screener.

+Off the ChartsIn the "Off The Charts" segment, Cramer went head to head with colleague Carly Garner to answer the question, "What the heck is happening with gold?"
+Gold has been in slow decline since last October, Cramer noted, but last week the precious metal went into freefall after a Goldman Sachs ( GS) analyst downgraded it with a price target of $1,450 an ounce.
 Immediately after that downgrade, the price of gold plummeted, noted Garner, who now sees the $1,450 level as a ceiling, not a floor, for gold.
 She noted that the RSI momentum indicator is now below 30, indicating that gold is significantly oversold.
 Garner felt that $1,305 will be the new floor for gold.
 If that level holds, it could return to $1,450 in fairly short order.